shuja-shah/Classical-Fest/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Classical Fest

-> Description the project.
+> A classical musical event featuering sufi artisit , hosted in Karachi Pakistan.
+This is a final capston project for Module 1 of microverse Cirrculiam.

 ## Built With

-- Major languages
-- Frameworks
+- HTML | CSS | Javascript
-- Technologies used
+- Saas

 ## Live Demo (if available)